Xeverous/the_website/website/pages/cpp/tutorials/beginner/06_preprocessor/04_include/include.rst

 To simplify the work and avoid code duplication, people started writing files which contained just function declarations and used the preprocessor :cch:`#include` directive to paste their contents into other files (intended for compilation) that needed these declarations.
 That's how **header files** were born.

+*Whole paragraph:* citation needed.

 The C/C++ build process
 #######################

+You already know that you need to include certain files in order to use certain parts of the C++ standard library.
+The same thing applies for your code.

 There are 2 types of files for C and C++ code:

 - header files, which main purpose is to provide necessary information for other files (source files or other headers)
-- source files, which main purpose is to implement various compilable entities (mostly functions) that have been declared elsewhere
+- source files, which main purpose is to implement various compilable entities (mostly functions) that have been declared in header files

 The build process instructs the compiler only to compile source files.
 Each source file :cch:`#include`\ s headers to satisfy ODR (basically provide necessary information) and implements entities which are transformed to machine code.